-“The ending isn’t any more important than any of the moments leading to it” (Dr. Eva Rosalene).
-For the story-based Role-Playing-Game, “To the Moon”, these words speak deep truths.
-Sigmund Corporation (better known as Sigmund Corp.), is a well known company that creates fabricated memories for those on their deathbeds.
-These false memories, known as “wish fulfillment”, are created by a machine; people with little life left are able to gain false memories so they will believe that they lived a life without regrets.
+The game’s plot revolves around Sigmund Corp., a well known company that creates fabricated memories for those on their deathbeds.
+These false memories, known as “wish fulfillments” are created by a machine; people with little life left are able to gain false memories so they will believe that they lived a life without regrets.
 Dr. Eva Rosalene and Dr. Neil Watts are tasked with granting the wish of an elderly man, Johnny, who is on the brink of death.
 Johnny desires to go to the moon more than anything, but doesn’t know why.
-In an effort to grant his final wish, the amusable and childish Dr. Neil Watts and the serious Dr. Eva Rosalene ask you to join them as they journey through Johnny’s memories to find his will to go to the moon.
+In an effort to grant his final wish, the easily amused and childish Dr. Neil Watts and the serious Dr. Eva Rosalene ask you to join them as they journey through Johnny’s memories to find his will to go to the moon.

-To the Moon is in a class all by itself; the game captures the heartwarming moments of life, the ups and downs as well as the euphoria people can feel, and above all, the desperation of people to live life to the fullest: all through the eyes of a single man’s memories and wish to go to the moon without knowing why.
+“To the Moon” is in a class all by itself.
+The game captures the heartwarming moments of life – the ups and downs, the euphoria people can feel, the desperation people have to live life to the fullest – all through the lens of a single man’s memories and his wish to go to the moon without knowing why.

 This piece has been published in Teen Ink’s monthly print magazine.